Livyatan: Additional specimens

 In 2019, palaeontologist Romala Govender reported the discovery of two large sperm whale teeth from Pliocene deposits near the Hondeklip Bay village of Namaqualand in South Africa.
 The pair of teeth, which are stored in the Iziko South African Museum and cataloged as SAM-PQHB-433 and SAM-PQHB-1519, measure 325.12 mm and 301.2 mm in height, respectively, the latter having its crown missing.
 Both teeth have open pulp cavities, indicating that both whales were young.
 The teeth are very similar in shape and size to the mandibular teeth of the L. melvillei holotype, and were identified as cf. Livyatan.
 Like the Beaumaris specimen, the South African teeth are dated to around 5 mya.

-In 2023, graduate student Kristin Watmore and paleontologist Donald Prothero reported in a preprint a giant sperm whale tooth identified as cf. Livaytan discovered in Mission Viejo, California during housing development during the 1980s and '90s.
-The tooth resided in the Orange County Paleontological Collection cataloged as OCPC 3125/66099 and was incomplete but nevertheless measured at least 250 mm in length and 86 mm in diameter.
+In 2025, Kristin Watmore and Donald Prothero reported a giant sperm whale tooth identified as cf. Livaytan discovered in Mission Viejo, California, during housing development during the 1980s and '90s.
+The tooth resided in the Orange County Paleontological Collection, cataloged as OCPC 3125/66099, and was incomplete but nevertheless measured at least 250 mm in length and 86 mm in diameter.
 Due to poor geographic recording at the time of its discovery, the exact stratigraphic locality was unknown, but it was reported to have come from a zone that contains both the mid-Miocene Monterey Formation and younger Capistrano Formation, the latter dating between 6.6 and 5.8 mya.
 The authors found the preservation of the tooth to be more consistent with Capistrano Formation fossils.
-At the area where part of the tooth broke off revealed layers of cementum and dentin of thickness within the known range of L. melvillei teeth.
+The broken tooth surface exposed layers of cementum and dentin whose thicknesses fall within the known range of L. melvillei teeth.
 OCPC 3125/66099 represented the first evidence that either Livyatan or Livyatan-like whales were not restricted to the Southern Hemisphere and likely indicated a possibly global distribution of the cetaceans.